MicroStrategy/rest-api-docs/docs/common-workflows/modeling/manage-dossier-themes/save-dossier-themes.md

 :::

-This workflow sample demonstrates how to save a dossier theme instance to metadata using `POST /api/themes/dossiers/{dossierId}/instances/{instanceId}/saveAs`.
+This workflow sample demonstrates how to save a dashboard theme instance to metadata using `POST /api/themes/dossiers/{dossierId}/instances/{instanceId}/saveAs`.

 :::tip